arnaudeveloper/msp430-HM10/README.md

      }
      //Code...
 ```
-(*)As you can see in the image you only need to add more else if, and others global variables.
+(*) As you can see in the image you only need to add more else if, and others global variables.

-After launch `AT+DISC?` command you will see the captured MAC address in the following global varaibles
+After launch `AT+DISC?` command you will see the captured MAC address in the following global variables.

 ![imagen](https://user-images.githubusercontent.com/38794634/54521762-decfcf00-496b-11e9-903a-f1ddfc0da529.png)